-The graph above shows the impact of investment gains and losses on the smoothed Actuarial Value of Assets over the last ten years compared to the System's total change in UAL.
+The graph above shows the impact of investment gains and losses on the smoothed Actuarial Value of Assets over the last 11 years compared to the System's total change in Unfunded Actuarial Liability.
+There was a small actuarial investment gain this year due to the favorable return and continued recognition of a net investment gain for prior years.

 Interest rate risk is the potential for interest rates to be different than expected.
-For public plans, short term fluctuations in interest rates have little or no effect as the plan's liability is usually measured based on the expected return on assets.
+For public plans, short term fluctuations in interest rates have little or no effect as the Plan's liability is usually measured based on the expected return on assets.
 Longer-term trends in interest rates however can have a powerful effect.
 The chart below shows the yield on a 10-year Treasury security compared to the System's assumed rate of return.
 The difference is a simple measure of the amount of investment risk taken.
 As interest rates have declined, plans faced a choice: maintain the same level of risk and reduce the expected rate of return; maintain the same expected rate of return and take on more investment risk; or some combination of the two strategies.
+As illustrated below, the yield on a 10-year Treasury security was the lowest in 2020.

 Longevity and other demographic risks are the potential for mortality or other demographic experience to be different than expected.
 Generally, longevity and other demographic risks emerge slowly over time and are often dwarfed by other changes, particularly those due to investment returns.
-The following graph shows the demographic gains and losses over the last ten years compared to the total change in the UAL for each year.
+The following graph shows the demographic gains and losses over the last 11 years compared to the total change in the UAL for each year.
+There was a small liability loss for the 2020 experience.

 Contribution risk is the potential for actual future contributions to deviate from expected future contributions.
-There are different sources of contribution risk ranging from the sponsor choosing to not make contributions in accordance with the funding policy to material changes in the contribution base (e.g., covered employees, covered payroll, sponsor revenue) that affect the amount of contributions the plan can collect.
+There are different sources of contribution risk ranging from the sponsor choosing to not make contributions in accordance with the funding policy to material changes in the contribution base (e.g., covered employees, covered payroll, sponsor revenue) that affect the amount of contributions the Plan can collect.

-The normal cost plus the interest on the UAL is referred to as the "Tread Water Cost" because if contributions are less than the Tread Water Cost, the UAL is expected to grow; and if contributions are greater than the Tread Water Cost, the UAL is expected to decline.
+The normal cost plus the interest on the Unfunded Actuarial Liability is referred to as the "Tread Water Cost" because if contributions are less than the Tread Water Cost, the UAL is expected to grow; and if contributions are greater than the Tread Water Cost, the UAL is expected to decline.
 For this System, the City has consistently contributed less than the Tread Water Cost which has added to the growing UAL.
 The graph on page 7 in the Board Summary illustrates this.

 Assumption change risk is the potential for the environment to change such that future valuation assumptions are different than the current assumptions.
-For example, declines in interest rates over the last three decades resulted in higher investment returns for fixed income investments, but lower expected future returns necessitating either a change in investment policy, a reduction in discount rate, or some combination of the two.
+For example, declines in interest rates over the last three decades resulted in higher investment returns for fixed-income investments but lower expected future returns necessitating either a change in investment policy, a reduction in discount rate, or some combination of the two.
 Assumption change risk is an extension of the other risks identified, but rather than capturing the risk as it is experienced, it captures the cost of recognizing a change in environment when the current assumption is no longer reasonable.